 Students are issued one account, and that account gives them access to all resources that they will need during their tenure at Lincoln Memorial University (LMU).
-For new students (accounts created after September 2011), the username uses the syntax firstname.lastname and the password is the first letter of your lastname followed by your 6 digit birthday (for example, if your name was Abraham Lincoln and you were born on February 12, 1809, your username would be abraham.lincoln and your password would be 1021209 - a lower case 'L' followed by 021209).
+For new students

+(accounts created after September 2011), the username uses the syntax firstname.lastname.
+In the event two students have the same first and last name, a sequential number is added to the end of the last name (ex. john.doe18).
+Users may use the "Check your User ID" link from the Pathway login page.
+The password scheme for new accounts is capital LMU and the first letter of your last name followed by your 6 digit birthday (for example, if your name was Abraham Lincoln and you were born on February 12, 1809, your username would be abraham.lincoln and your password would be LMUl021209 - a lower case 'L' followed by 021209).